A VALLEY NEAR HOPE

 Dawn.
 The undream scene shifts... but it stays cryptic, senseless, full of surreal distortions.
 I bike through an ecologically absurd forest of palms, pines, oaks, blue gums and rare trees from around the planet.
 An oval sunken meadow with no drainage, and then a big library.
 I walk in.
 Work for a while on a computer in the old stone part, then I walk through a gate into the new wing of humming hissing cement and glass.

 They're postwar humans in fur suits.
 Aretenon's a scientist seeking redemption, haunted that his great discovery was used for mass destruction.
 Eris is a soldier with a war wound; he's lost his self esteem and retreated inside.
 His wife wants back the man she knew.
 Jeryl's a perfect 1950s woman, emotional, deferent, pretty, leaving policy to males.
 She's won over to the cause of symbiosis with the handed species by a glittering necklace.
 On the hill, she fears that tide of big black mindless males (hmm).
 Meeting the stray, she's shaken when HE doesn't notice or desire HER.
-This brief loss of her habitual feeling of beauty is how the war touches her.
+This brief loss of her habitual feeling of beauty and its power over males is the only way the war touches her.
 "I don't want to see any more," she says.
 "Why did you ever bring me here?"

-She does have one insight at the end; staring at a curio, a glowing mineral that burned its finder, she wonders if the new path of material exploration has danger ahead they cannot see.
-She doesn't follow up her historic leap: she's a telepathic genius, but after all, she's no Curie--she's only a woman.
+Yet near the end she has one flash of insight: staring at a curio, a glowing mineral that burned its finder, she wonders if the new path of material exploration has danger ahead they cannot see.
+She doesn't follow up her premonition: that would take a Curie, and Jeryl's only a woman.

 Home, through the artificial wood, as the sun reddens and goes under.
 I cook an herbivore dinner, lots of carrots--all my bodies love carrots.
 I lie in bed again, uneasy, staring at the gray face of Old Earth's still-barren moon, before the shining cities.
 Full circle!
 As I ponder what I've seen, the undreams start to fade into reality.